cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 First, pre-commit vote message sizes will increase by the specified `vote_extension_size` and, second, block messages will increase by 117 x `vote_extension_size` x 2, where 117 is the quorum size in the testnet and 2 comes from hexa encoding the extensions.

 All tests were performed on commit d5baba237ab3a04c1fd4a7b10927ba2e6a2aab27, which corresponds to v0.38.0-alpha.2 plus commits to add the ability to vary the vote extension sizes to the test application.
-Although the same commit is used for the baseline, in this configuration the behavior observed is the same as in the "vanila" v0.38.0-alpha.2 test application, that is, vote extensions are 8-byte integers, compressed as variable size integers instead of a random sequence of size `vote_extension_size`.
+Although the same commit is used for the baseline, in this configuration the behavior observed is the same as in the "vanilla" v0.38.0-alpha.2 test application, that is, vote extensions are 8-byte integers, compressed as variable size integers instead of a random sequence of size `vote_extension_size`.

 The following table summarizes the test cases.